This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-In the case of harvesting broccoli for fresh eating, timing really is everything.
+Perfect harvesting broccoli for fresh eating is like conducting a symphony – timing is everything.